Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 ---

-Programming pedagogy teaches that programming languages can be classified into "paradigms", which form disjoint universes of design space.
+Programming pedagogy teaches that programming languages can be classified into _paradigms_, which form disjoint universes of design space.
 Rather, so-called "paradigms" are a bundle of orthogonal concepts, bundled for historical and phylogenetic reasons, from which you can freely choose useful concepts and compose them into new languages.